PhilChodrow/UCLA-website/_tabs/for-students.md

 ## Advice and Recommendation Letters

 **Can I talk to you about classes/grad school/jobs/internships?** <br>
 Definitely!
 Shoot me an email and we'll set up a meeting.
+Just to set expectations, I know a lot more about academic careers than I do about jobs and internships.

 **Will you write me a letter of recommendation for grad school/jobs/internships?** <br>
 If you have completed a course with me or are currently enrolled, you are welcome to request a letter from me.
 I will only refuse if you are requesting support for an application for jobs or internships involving surveillance, policing, or military applications.
 If I feel that I am not able to write you a strong letter, I will tell you -- but if you still want a letter from me, I will still write it.